openshift-knative/serverless-operator/docs/install-midstream.md

 ### Downgrade

-OLM doesn't support downgrades, so referencing a previous version in a Subscription isn't supported, so we need a few steps to work around the limitation.
+OLM **does not** support downgrades, so referencing a previous version in a Subscription isn't supported, so we need a few steps to work around the limitation.

 1. Delete the `Subscription`